benjaminsnorris/bennorris.org/_drafts/yes-were-open.md

 But most of the time, change happens slowly and imperceptibly.
 Only when looking back are you able to identify that a shift has occurred.

-And that’s where I’m at now with my business.
-I’m still working on getting the business website polished and ready to share.
+Well, that’s where I’m at now with my business.
+I’m working on getting the business website polished and ready to share.
 I want to figure out what some of my processes will be.
-In the meantime, I’m just moving forward and doing the work.
+It’s tempting to feel like I have to get all of that done before I can really start.
+But I am pushing myself to just move forward and do the work.

 I’ve decided that I am going to position myself as a mobile consultant.
 I realized that I now have years of valuable experience and can really help people with their mobile projects.
 I will lead with being a mobile engineer, but can also do mobile design and product management.
 As I tell people about work, I’m getting better at asking them if they know people who need help with mobile projects.
 That’s not something I’ve had to look for before, so it’s new territory for me.